IdentifyService

 Verification Statuses

-PENDING Registered, waiting for identity check.
+WAIT Registered, waiting for identity check result.

 VERIFIED Identity verified.
 JWT token available.